The C300z DJ speakers by Mackie come loaded with some great features that will carry sound the way it should, all the

 Of course, aside from durability and weight, the sound quality is the most important feature to pay attention to.
 There’s really no point in adding more speakers to your setup if they can only provide a mediocre performance or they have a reputation for distortion.
 But that’s where these Mackie speakers really shine.

-With a 12 inch LF transducer and 1.75 HF compression, these speakers offer supreme sound quality.
+With a 12 inch LF transducer and 1.75 HF compression, this rig offer supreme sound quality.
 The manner in which the compression driver is mounted allows the speakers to produce a 90 degree by forty-five-degree dispersion.

 Passive Speaker Advantages

 As you know by now, these are passive speakers.
 This means that you will need to use the included cable to run each of the speakers to a PA system.
 But while many passive speakers can be difficult to set up, especially if you have no experience doing so, these speakers feature simple instructions that are easy to follow and pole mounting options that can make the setup process a breeze.

 In general, powered PA speakers consist of amp components, transducers, protection circuitry, crossovers, and more.
-Unlike powered PA speakers, these speakers don’t have a ton of components, such as heat sinks and fans to deal with.
-The simple design also cuts down on the weight of these speakers, which is what makes them highly portable.
+Unlike powered PA speakers, these don’t have a ton of components, such as heat sinks and fans to deal with.
+The simple design also cuts down on the weight of the C300z, which is what makes them highly portable.